MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ### Configure consent settings

-The tenant-level controls of app-only RSC permissions vary based on the resource type.
+The tenant-level controls of application RSC permissions vary based on the resource type.

 For delegated permissions, any authorized user can consent to the permissions requested by the app.